GrandmasterTash/OpenRec/docs/problems.md

 ]
 ```

-Running a match job with a changeset in the inbox, will always apply the changeset to the data before commencing the match job.
+Running a match job with a changeset in the inbox, will always apply the changeset to the data **before** commencing the match job.
 So in this case all the records from the offending file will be ignored.

-Now you can amend the charter with the above solution (for example) and load the data file once again allowing the schemas to match.
+Now you would amend the charter with the above Jetwash solution (for example) and (re)load the data file once again allowing the schemas to match and the rest of the job to complete without error.